hikemalliday/Inventory-Uploader-Frontend/README.md

 ##### A website that allows the user to create an account, and upload character inventory files to a backend server (For Everquest, an MMORPG).

 ### Local Installation:
 I have added a 'docker-compose' folder, which contains a docker-compose.yaml.
-Run this YAML to pull both the backend and frontend form Docker Hub and launch the website locally.
+Run this YAML to pull both the backend and frontend images from Docker Hub and launch the website locally.

 ###### Docker Hub:
 https://hub.docker.com/repository/docker/hikemalliday/inventory-uploader-frontend/general